 NHMRC’s Health Innovation Advisory Committee has been appointed to provide advice on current and emerging issues related to the development, commercialisation and uptake of innovative technologies and practices arising from health and medical research.

-NHMRC's Health Innovation Advisory Committee (HIAC) has been appointed to provide advice on current and emerging issues related to the development, commercialisation and uptake of innovative technologies and practices arising from health and medical research.
-HIAC has identified commercial literacy of the health and medical research community as a key area for action.
+The Health Innovation Advisory Committee (HIAC) has identified commercial literacy of the health and medical research community as a key area for action.
 HIAC is also reviewing the fundamentals of the Development Grants scheme, including its objectives, application content and the peer review process, in order to best target funding to support innovation and commercialisation.

 NHMRC recognises the importance of developing strong commercial literacy in the health and medical research community.
 A high level of commercial literacy will help the sector to plan and undertake research that is commercially significant, innovative and likely to succeed.
 Research that aligns with these principles has a greater chance of attracting follow-on funding and having a positive impact on human health and well-being.